 Eligibility of expenses not listed above should be discussed with the program officer.

-Support material is included in each application to assess artistic merit and may include, but not be limited to: samples of previous work (e.g. digital images of visual art, script samples, music scores, poems), images, videos, and audio recordings.
-Please do not send valuable originals as support material.
-Support material can no longer be returned to applicant.
+Support material is included in each application to assess artistic merit and may include, but not be limited to: samples of previous work (e.g. sample of writing), CVs of writers or artists included in the project, images, videos, and audio recordings of podcasts or audiobooks.

 - Files must be in digital form (PC or MAC) on USB, CD or DVD and not exceed format maximums